 Blocked Fallopian Tube – Causes, Symptoms and Treatment

 Pregnancy and motherhood are significant milestones for a large section of women in India.
 The dream of becoming a mother and wishing to start a journey towards parenthood, however, comes with numerous challenges for some.
 Achieving pregnancy is not as easy as it may seem.
-According to AIIMS, nearly 10-15% of couples in India experience some form of infertility issues.
+According to AIIMS, nearly 10-15% of couples in India experience some form of female infertility issues.
 One of the major contributing factors to this high incidence is blocked fallopian tubes.

 According to a study, fallopian tube obstructions are attributed to about 19.1% of infertility cases.

-Anatomy of Fallopian Tubes
+What are Fallopian Tubes

 The fallopian tubes, also known as uterine tubes, are two muscular thin tubes which connect the ovaries to the uterus.
 Every menstrual cycle, during ovulation, the released egg reaches the uterus through the fallopian tubes.
 To achieve a pregnancy, the sperm must travel through the vagina and fertilise the egg inside the fallopian tubes.
 The fertilised egg or embryo then travels to the uterus and attaches itself to the uterine lining (endometrium) and continues to grow.
 In case of blocked fallopian tubes or damaged fallopian tubes, fertility treatments are generally required to become successfully pregnant, especially if both tubes are affected.
 Fertility issues caused by blocked or damaged fallopian tubes are also known as tubal factor infertility.